erf/vis-plug/README.md

 Require `vis-plug` in your `visrc.lua` file.
 See [Plugins](https://github.com/martanne/vis/wiki/Plugins).

-# Config
+# Configure

 ### Plugins

-Configure plugins in your `visrc.lua`, using a Lua table with git url, initial file name and an optional plugin name for accessing it's variables.
-Then pass it to the `init` method of `vis-plug`.
+Describe plugins in your `visrc.lua` using a Lua table.
+Key is the URL for the plugin git repo and the value a table with the lua file name and an optional name for accessing the plugin after initialization (and setting variables).

-Example `visrc.lua`.
+Pass the plugins table to the `init` method and access the plugins via `plug.plugins`.

+Example:

 ```lua
 local plugins = {